Law-Chun-Man/Vim_Config_without_Plugin/README.md

 * Latex

-  Latex and Typst will auto compile when you save it with `:w`
+  Latex will auto compile when you save it with `:w`

 # Screenshots